Parent Tips for Managing Effects of 13 Reasons Why

 Talk about the scene that depicts Hannah’s sexual assault and identify why consent is so important.
 Help your teen identify all the ways Hannah was NOT consenting to sex.
 It’s important to relay the message that sexual behavior is only okay when both parties are consenting.

-The series shows a lot of risky behavior, including drugs and alcohol.
+The series shows a lot of risky behavior, including drugs and drinking.
 Have a discussion with your teen about substance abuse and its effect on mental health.
 Substance abuse is a main contributor to depression and anxiety and is often used as coping skills.
-Talk to your teen about how to seek support for themselves or a friend; come up with a plan for how they can stay safe in situations when drugs and alcohol are present.
+Talk to your teen about how to seek support for themselves or a friend; come up with a plan for how they can stay safe in situations when drugs and drinking are present.

 Openly talk about bullying and identify what constitutes as bullying.
 Discuss ways to help people who are being bullied such as going to a school counselor or administrator, talking to parents, and offering support to the bullied individual.